Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

-The momentum equation,~\eqref{momentum 1dof}, has the form $p = f(x,E)$, and the generalized Hamiltonian function, introduced in section~\ref{sec:gen H-J eqn}, is therefore $K(x,p,E) = p-f(x,E) = 0$.
-This equation also defines the system's phase space trajectory for any fixed value of $E$.
+The momentum equation,~\eqref{momentum 1dof}, has the form $p = G(x,E)$, and the generalized Hamiltonian function, introduced in section~\ref{sec:gen H-J eqn}, is therefore $K(x,p,E) = p-G(x,E) = 0$.
+This equation also defines the system's phase space trajectory for any fixed value, $E$, of the energy.

-If the equation $K(x,p,E) = 0$ could be solved for $E$, the result would be the Hamiltonian in its explicit, ordinary form, $H = g(x,p) = E$.
-As it is, however, the equation $K(x,p,E) = p-f(x,E) = 0$ is an implicit equation for $H$.
-Therefore, in terms of the functions $f(x,E)$ and $W(x,E)$, Hamilton's canonical equations, \begin{setlength}{\hfuzz}{2pt}
+If the equation $K(x,p,E) = 0$ could be solved for $E$, the result would be the Hamiltonian in its explicit, ordinary form, $H = H(x,p) = E$.
+As it is, however, the equation $K(x,p,E) = p-G(x,E) = 0$ is an implicit equation for $H$.
+Therefore, in terms of the functions $G(x,E)$ and $W\!(x,E)$, Hamilton's canonical equations, \begin{setlength}{\hfuzz}{2pt}

 \end{setlength}